3 Tips for Finding the Right College for Business Majors

 It is best to start building study habits in the middle school years because poor study habits will quickly come to light during high school when the demands of high school academics and homework load are much greater.
 Even if your teen is on the 12th, it’s too late for them to learn how to study better.
 The study skills they build in high school will greatly serve them in college.

-Here are 3 time-tested tips that will make a difference in developing your teen’s study habits: (I’ve used them myself and know that they work!)
+Here are 3 time-tested study tips for teens that will make a difference in developing your teen’s study habits: (I’ve used them myself and know that they work!)

 Please let me know what you’ve tried that works.